 This is perhaps the most profound change you can make when life sucks.
 We’ve all heard the old adage of having “an attitude of gratitude”, but true gratitude goes beyond checklists of things we are thankful for.

-What to Do When Life Sucks: Final Thoughts
+Final Thoughts on What to Do When Life Sucks

 I know you feel like there is no end in sight.
 But let this low point in your life be a motivator to make a change.
 If you keep taking action rather than giving up, something positive will come.
 And you’ve taken the first step by reading this article.